LED bulbs use 75% less energy than incandescent bulbs — DOE

 2. Thermal Emittance (TE): This is critical.
 It is the ability of the material to "radiate" away whatever heat it did happen to absorb.

-• The Trap: Aluminum or metallic roofs have high reflectance but low emittance.
+• The risk: Aluminum or metallic roofs have high reflectance but low emittance.
 They stay hot for hours after the sun goes down.

 • The Solution: Specialized ceramic-infused coatings have high SR and high TE, allowing the roof to drop to ambient air temperature almost instantly at dusk.